dsoutw/dWidgets-Android/docs/privacy.md

 ## 2 WIFI Service Set Identifier (WIFI SSID)

-The application may collect your neighboring WIFI SSID data on your behave.
+The application may use your neighboring WIFI provider SSID data on your behave.
 The data will be used in one circumstances to perform necessary functionality:

-1. When You have a rule with an assigned WIFI SSID, the Application will scan Your neighboring WIFI provider to detect if the conditions of the rule are met.
+1. When You have a rule with an assigned SSID, the Application will scan Your neighboring WIFI provider to detect if the conditions of the rule are met.

-Your neighboring WIFI SSID data will be only used on your device, will not be shared with a 3rd party.
-You can decline collecting the data by not using the components (for example, remove all WIFI SSID rules), or revoking the location permissions.
+Your neighboring WIFI SSID data will only be used on your device.
+It will not be transmitted off the user's device nor shared with a 3rd party.
+You can decline from using the data by not using the components (for example, remove all WIFI SSID rules), or revoking the location permissions.

 ## 3 Error Report